Ancient Nubia – Sudan

 Meals Included: Breakfast, Lunch

 Following breakfast at the camp, you will begin the journey southward.
 The site of Mussawarat is located in a beautiful valley crowned by hills.
-Here the ruins of a very big temple are visible; it once played an exceptional important role.
-Its main characteristic, the “Great Enclosure” is made by many constructions and boundary walls which surround a temple built in the 1st century A.D.
+Here the ruins of a very big temple are visible; it once played an exceptionally important role.
+Its main characteristic, the “Great Enclosure” is made by many constructions and boundary walls that surround a temple built in the 1st century A.D.

 Then it is time for a visit to Naga which is one of two centres that developed during the Meroitic period.
 In Naga, in a typical Saharan environment with rocks and sand, you will find a 1st Century AD temple dedicated to Apedemak.
 Marvel at this wonderful building with bas-relief decorations depicting the god with a lion’s head, the Pharaoh, noblemen and several ritual images.
 A few metres away there is a small and odd construction with arches and columns, named “kiosk”, in which you will notice Egyptian, Roman and Greek styles, all at the same time.
 Visit another temple dedicated to Amon with many statues of rams and beautiful gates decorated with bas-reliefs.

-In the late afternoon, you will arrive in Omdurman where we see the Dervish ceremony in Ahmed al Nil cemetery.
+In the late afternoon, you will arrive in Omdurman, where you will witness the captivating Dervish ceremony at the Ahmed al Nil cemetery.
+This vibrant cultural experience offers a unique insight into the spiritual traditions of the region.

-After sunset, you will reach Khartoum where you will be dropped off at your hotel.
+After sunset, you will reach Khartoum, where you will be dropped off at your hotel, concluding a day rich in history and culture.

 Location: Khartoum